Why should I get an e-bike?

 - Shimano STEPS 30-60 miles per Charge

-- SPECIALIZED TURBO LEVO (mountain) Programmable with Mission Control smart phone app
+- SPECIALIZED LEVO (mountain) Programmable with Mission Control smart phone app

 - BIONX kit 40-80 miles